NordicHPC/sonar/doc/HOWTO-DEVELOP.md

 that this version number form will also be present in the output of Sonar commands, to properly tag those data.
 If clients are exposed to prerelease data they must be prepared to deal with this.

-When a stablization tag is created on main it the version number is temporarily changed to `M.N.O-preK` where K increases linearly from 1, but then main itself reverts to the `M.N.O-devel` tag.
+When a stablization tag is created on main the version number is temporarily changed to `M.N.O-preK` where K increases linearly from 1, but then main itself reverts to the `M.N.O-devel` version number.

 For every freeze of the the minor release number, a new release branch is created in the repo with the name `release_<major>_<minor>`, again we expect `<major>` to remain `0` for the foreseeable future, ergo, `release_0_12` is the v0.12.x release branch.
-At branching time, the minor release number is incremented on main (so when we created `release_0_12` for v0.12.1, the version number on `main` went to `0.13.0-devel`).
+At branching time, the minor release number is incremented on main (so when we created `release_0_12` for v0.12.0, the version number on `main` went to `0.13.0-devel`).

 Release candidates on a release branch are given the version number `M.N.O-rcK` along with a corresponding tag.

 Actual releases on a release branch have a version number of the form `M.N.O`.

+#### Propagating the version number

+The version is always canonically recorded in `Cargo.toml` at the top level.
+To propagate it to other parts of the source, run `make generate` at the top level.

 #### Tagging